Jordan Lake One Water

 Jordan Lake One Water recognizes that a successful water management strategy relies upon a diverse set of stakeholders, partnerships, and collaboration.
 No matter who you are, where you live, or what you do, water connects us all.
 It is important that your voice is heard.
 Please drop an anonymous comment in the Comment Box in the upper right hand corner, or sign up to participate on a workgroup!
-Feel free to contact Jen Schmitz, Principal Planner - Water Resources at 919-558-9342 or email@example.com with any questions.
+Feel free to contact Emily Barrett, Natural Resources and Resilience Program Manager at email@example.com with any questions.

 JLOW LIST SERV and NEWSLETTER!

-Sign up using the link below to receive updates on the JLOW efforts, including our monthly newsletter outlining workgroup meetings and progress.
+Sign up below to receive updates on the JLOW efforts, including our monthly newsletter outlining workgroup meetings and progress.

 JORDAN LAKE STRATEGIC CONSERVATION STRATEGY